mendvibe-app/4thofJuly/ADMIN_SYSTEM.md

 - **Tournament management**: Advancing phases, generating random scores, resetting
 - **Quick score buttons**: 21-0, 0-21, 21-19 shortcuts

-### 🔑 Admin Passcodes (for tournament day)
+### 🔑 Admin Passcode (for tournament day)
 ```
-july4admin   - Main tournament organizer
+july4admin   - Tournament admin passcode
-score2024    - For scorekeepers and volunteers
-official24   - For tournament officials
 ```

 ## How to Use

 ### For Tournament Organizers
-1. **Share passcodes**: Give admin passcodes to trusted scorekeepers before the tournament
+1. **Share passcode**: Give the admin passcode to trusted scorekeepers before the tournament
 2. **Monitor admin access**: See who is logged in as admin in the top-right corner
-3. **Change passcodes if needed**: Update `hooks/use-admin.ts` if access needs to be revoked
+3. **Change passcode if needed**: Update `hooks/use-admin.ts` if access needs to be revoked

 ### For Scorekeepers
 1. **Login**: Click the admin login card in the top-right corner
-2. **Enter credentials**: Provide your name and one of the admin passcodes
+2. **Enter credentials**: Provide your name and the admin passcode
-3. **Keep session active**: Admin status lasts 4 hours, then you'll need to re-login
+3. **Keep session active**: Admin status lasts 48 hours, then you'll need to re-login
 4. **Score matches**: Edit buttons will now work for updating match scores

 ### For Players/Spectators